QubesOS/qubes-doc/managing-os/kali.md

 2. **DO NOT TURN OFF** the dispVM

 3. Make sure the key ID is the valid one listed on the [Kali website].
-Ideally, verify the fingerprint through other channels.
+Ideally, verify the fingerprint through other channels as recommended on that link.

 Once you have the key, keep the dispVM on as you'll need to copy the key over to the Kali template.